looqbox/data-challenge/README.md

 ![Looqbox](https://github.com/looqbox/data-challenge/blob/master/logo.png)

 ## Accessing the database
-You will need to use MySQL to access our database.
-The database informations will be sent to you with the challenge e-mail.
+You will need to access our MySQL database for this challenge.
+The database credentials will be sent to you by e-mail.

 ## Challenge
 ### Tables descriptions